news-document-pipeline-htw-berlin/crawler/README.md

 If you want to build the archive, please study the options in `settings.py` to slow down the spider.
 Don't forget to set the testrun variables to zero or False.

+#### 4) golem
+It is possible to crawl golem articles way back in the past.
+`number_of_months` sets the months to be crawled.
+Set it to 1 to crawl only articles from current month.
+`max_articles_per_month` limits the amount of articles to be crawled from (past) months.
+Set it to -1 for no limit.

 ----------------------------------------------------------

 ### Logging